svijayakumar32/e-Photosynthesis-rice/README.md

    - `enzyme_adjustment_test_2000.m` -> `plot_violins.m`

 There is also an additional folder for storing outputs of the enzyme optimisation:
-- `Results_optimization_rice_new_3.xlsx` - an Excel workbook containing all results of the model optimisations
+- `Results_optimization_rice_new.xlsx` - an Excel workbook containing all results of the model optimisations

 There are also subfolders to save these outputs separately:
 - `Enzymes` - BestMatrix gives the optimal distribution of Vmax values for 67 photosynthetic enzymes (V1-V59)